anguelesperanza/Odin-wgpu-win32-learnings/README.md

 Currenlt folders in repository

-init-window -> Shows how to make a basic win32 window, init wgpu and connect the two together triangle -> Shows how to render a triangle vertex-buffer-rgb-triangle -> Shows how to use a vertex buffer to generate an rgb triangle index-buffer-pentagon -> Shows how to use an index buffer to produce a shape (pentagon in this example)
+init-window -> Shows how to make a basic win32 window, init wgpu and connect the two together

+triangle -> Shows how to render a triangle

+vertex-buffer-rgb-triangle -> Shows how to use a vertex buffer to generate an rgb triangle

+index-buffer-pentagon -> Shows how to use an index buffer to produce a shape (pentagon in this example)

+index-buffer-rgb-quad -> Shows how to use an index buffer to produce an rgp quad (quad in this this example)

+index-buffer-rgb-pentagon -> Shows how to use an index buffer to produce an rgb pentagon (quad in this this example)

+texture-quad -> Shows how to render an image onto a quad (turn image into texture) -> This folder contains multiple images, board.png and quad.png are used for debugging to tell if an image is skwewd
+    image.png is the actual image to use to convert to a texture You can use the debugging textures by changing the image that is loaded at the start of the main proc